Park accessibility improvements

 This project is funded in part by the Get Out MORE (modernizing outdoor recreation experiences) appropriation.

-The Walter F. Mondale Day Use Area, including the public water access, beach and Riverside Trail, is scheduled to reopen on May 1, 2025.
-New restroom buildings in the day use area may not be ready to open on May 1, but vault toilets will be open.
+The Walter F. Mondale Day Use Area, including the public water access, beach and Riverside Trail, reopened on May 1, 2025.
+New restroom buildings in the day use area are not open yet, but vault toilets are available.

-The Riverway Campground and Riverside Group Camp will reopen on Friday, May 2, 2025 and will offer rustic camping with vault toilets only during the month of May.
+The Riverway Campground and Riverside Group Camp reopened on Friday, May 2, 2025 and offers rustic camping with vault toilets only during the month of May.
 The renovated shower building in the Riverway Campground is planned to reopen June 1.
 Reservations are available now for camping dates on May 2 or later.

 Map of construction area